 - Ride the Semaphore Steam Train

-The little Semaphore Steam Train run along a 2km track from Semaphore to Fort Galnville.
+The little Semaphore Steam Train runs along a 2km track from Semaphore to Fort Glanville.
 It mostly runs during school holidays and the occasional weekend, so check their website before visiting.

 - The Sorcerer’s Bar